 Water: The metal roof was installed for longevity but also as part of a clean, rain-water collection system.
 I've installed gutters on both the front and back of the shed which feed into two 65-gallon rain barrels.
 These have been especially helpful with the exceptionally dry summer we've had so far this year.

 The doors and window boxes were designed and crafted in my shop to match the architecture of our home and garage.
 We also were very careful in our choice of rain barrels so that the entire structure would blend well with our yard and home.

 Design or Plan used: My own design

-posted in: Project Gallery, energy efficiency, green building, electrical, outdoor spaces, storage, shed, solar, water collection
+posted in: Project Gallery, energy efficiency, green building, finish carpentry, outdoor spaces, electrical, storage, shed, solar, water collection

 Show Us Your Sheds

 Post photos of your favorite tool shed, workshop, art studio, or any other small accessory building you've designed or built.Enter your project